NCBI-Hackathons/Viral-VDAP/README.md

 **What you’ll need:**
 - FASTQ files of your NGS sequencing results
-- FASTA files of reference sequence
--- Assuming you know the species you sampled,
--- Go to https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/find-data/virus and select “Search by Virus” -- Begin typing the name of your virus.
+- FASTA files of reference sequence.
+If you don't have your own reference genome, read on.
+Assuming you know the species you sampled, 1) Go to https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/find-data/virus and select “Search by Virus" 2) Begin typing the name of your virus.
 You can use taxonomic groups (e.g., Human gammaherpesvirus 4) or common names (e.g., Kaposi's sarcoma-associated herpesvirus, don’t worry, it’s an autofill, you don’t have to type the whole thing).
--- On the filter panel on the left, click “Nucleotide Sequence Type,” then check “RefSeq.”
-Select the sequence you want, then download the FASTA file.
+3) On the filter panel on the left, click “Nucleotide Sequence Type,” then check “RefSeq.”
+4) Select the sequence you want, then download the FASTA file.

 # Overview of pipeline steps
 - QC: Quality filtering, trimming, and minimum length filtering (Trimmomatic)
 - Alignment: De novo sequence assembly (SPAdes) -> Align scaffolds to reference and condense aligned scaffolds into a consensus/draft genome (Medusa)
 - Variant calling: Align consensus to reference and export SNP list (MUMmer)

 - **Note:** On test data, de novo assembly produced a more complete assembly that better reproduced the corresponding published genome sequence than reference-based alignment.
-For the curious, reference-based alignment can be carried out as follows: Alignment to reference sequence (Bowtie2)-> Sequence deduplication (Samtools) -> calling variants and making consensus sequence (Samtools))
+For the curious, reference-based alignment can be carried out as follows (more details below): Alignment to reference sequence (Bowtie2)-> Sequence deduplication (Samtools) -> calling variants and making consensus sequence (Samtools))

 ## Software citations, versions and parameters
 **Trimmomatic v.0.39**